xdevplatform/xdk/xdk/typescript/docs/classes/GeneralClient.md

 # Class: GeneralClient

-Client for General operations
+Client for general operations

-This client provides methods for interacting with the General endpoints of the X API.
-It handles authentication, request formatting, and response parsing for all General related operations.
+This client provides methods for interacting with the general endpoints of the X API.
+It handles authentication, request formatting, and response parsing for all general related operations.

 ## Table of contents